-National ecosystem atlases in support of disseminating information and monitoring change should be developed by each country.
+National ecosystem atlases in support of disseminating information and monitoring change will be developed by each country, as a joint activitiey with ODINAFRICA.
 Since some countries have already developed national marine atlases, coastal atlases, or sensitivity atlases/maps, the requirements for spatial products will differ by country.
 Content should be related to priority issues in MEDAs.
-The development of these products should take place as a dedicated activity after the MEDAs have been compiled, and once data reviews are complete.
-It will be important to plan these national products in conjunction with the Nairobi Convention Clearinghouse Mechanism and African Marine Atlas (IOC/UNESCO), which are funding related activities.
-Activity is suggested for 2010-2011.
+A regional Ecosystem Atlas is proposed which would be the basis for a long term monitoring programme, again in collaboration with ODINAFRICA and other partners.